Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-You do not have to exercise intensely for long periods of time to be physically fit.
-Experts agree that physical activity does not necessarily have to be vigorous.
+You don’t have to exercise intensely for long periods of time to be physically fit.
+Experts agree that physical activity doesn’t necessarily have to be vigorous.
 They recommend at least 30 minutes of moderate, uninterrupted physical activity daily, or on most days of the week.

 To achieve and keep physical and cardiovascular fitness, health professionals advise following a balanced fitness program.
 This program should include the following:

-If you have an existing medical condition, or are just starting an exercise program, be sure to consult your health care provider before beginning the program.
+Talk with your healthcare provider.
+If you have an existing health condition, or are just starting an exercise program, be sure to talk with your provider before beginning the program.
 This is to make sure the exercise program that you choose is designed with your health and wellness in mind.

-If you are just starting with an exercise program, take it slowly.
+Start slow.
+If you are just starting an exercise program, take it slowly.
 Gradually build up to 30 minutes a day.

-In the beginning, follow a program that includes moderate, not vigorous, physical activity.
+Change it up.
+In the beginning, follow a program that includes medium, not vigorous, physical activity.
 Start off with 30 minutes a day.
-Add some variety in your fitness routine.
-Variety does not only apply to the fitness activity that you choose, but also to the time and setting.
-This helps to eliminate boredom with any 1 activity or location.
+Add some variety to your fitness routine.
+Try different types of activities.
+But also try to vary when and where you exercise.
+This will help keep you from getting bored with any 1 activity or location.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR